assafelovic/gpt-researcher/README.md

 ```

 Step 2:
- - If you're running the frontend app on localhost:8000, simply select "My Documents" from the the "Report Source" Dropdown Options.
+ - If you're running the frontend app on localhost:8000, simply select "My Documents" from the "Report Source" Dropdown Options.
  - If you're running GPT Researcher with the [PIP package](https://docs.tavily.com/docs/gpt-researcher/pip-package), pass the `report_source` argument as "local" when you instantiate the `GPTResearcher` class [code sample here](https://docs.gptr.dev/docs/gpt-researcher/context/tailored-research).